ziqiaow/ziqiaow.github.io/_pages/research.md

   <div class="col-sm-4 mt-3 mt-md-0">
   {% include figure.liquid path="assets/img/research_gxe.png" title="A Unified Model of Estimating Polygenic Risks in Case-Parent Trio Design" class="img-fluid rounded z-depth-1" %}
 </div>
-  <div class="col-sm-8 mt-3 mt-md-0">We developed a novel method for joint modeling of gene-environment correlations and interactions using polygenic scores in case-control studies.
-This method can improve the efficiency of the parameter estimation of PRS and environment interactions by exploiting the natural model constraint that the inherited genetic susceptibilities and environmental exposures are independent in the underlying population.
-This method is robust in the case when the assumption of gene-environment independence is violated, by introducing an additional parameter to leverage the gene-environment correlations jointly in the model.
-We applied the UK Biobank data to assess the model performance using reduced numbers of case-control data and showed the model's ability to recover the power in a full cohort study and discovered important interactions between long-term oral contraceptive use and breast cancer polygenic risk scores in premenopausal and postmenopausal women cohorts respectively.
-This method is computationally simple and fast, robust to the possible violation of the independence assumption, and can lead to great efficiency gain compared to standard logistic regression method.</div>
+  <div class="col-sm-8 mt-3 mt-md-0">We developed a series of novel methods for modeling of polygenic scores (PGS) in different epidemiological study designs.
+These include joint modeling of polygenic gene-environment correlations and interactions in case-control studies, and unified modeling of direct, indirect, and gxe interactions in family-based studies.
+We have shown improved efficiency in case-control studies that are comparable to cohort studies.
+Family-based methods can further eliminate potential population stratification bias in PGS estimations.</div>
   </div>